OpenSpace/OpenSpace-Docs/general/releases/changelogs/0.20.0/conversion.md

 | `CorrectionSizeFactor` | (Removed) |  | |
 | `ScaleFactor` | `Sizing.ScaleExponent` | Float | Can be computed based on the previous value, as described in the [section above](./conversion.md#compute-scaleexponent-from-scalefactor) |

-Note that the full property URI would be something like `Scene.<IdentifierOfNode>.Renderable.<NameOfPropertyFromTableAbove>`.
+Note that the full property URI would be of the form `Scene.<IdentifierOfNode>.Renderable.<NameOfPropertyFromTableAbove>`.

 Some new features are that the data file can be loaded using a CSV file, and that the fading direction can be inverted.
 See [the content page on point data](/manual/content/point-data/point-data) for more details.